 Cell phones have proven to be a distraction to student learning at DLA.
 Due to numerous issues including but not limited to bullying, cyber-bullying, breach of student privacy, and overall poor decision-making, students are not permitted to have cell phones in their possession during the school day, including breakfast, lunch, and recess.
+Students in grades 5th-8th will be required to use Yondr pouches throughout the day (see policy below).

-When students enter the building, cell phones must be turned off and earbuds or headphones removed and stored.
+When K-4 students enter the building, cell phones must be turned off and earbuds or headphones removed and stored.
 Students must turn in their cell phones at the beginning of the day to their homeroom teacher and are responsible for picking them up from that teacher at the end of the day.
 No student will be allowed to possess or use his/her cell phone during the hours of 8:00 a.m. to 3:15 p.m.
 If any student is caught with a cell phone, they will be asked to give the phone to an administrator in which case a parent will have to pick up the phone.
 Confiscated cell phones will not be returned directly to students; a parent or guardian will have to pick up the phone from the main office or an administrator.
 For repeated violations of our cell phone policy, see student code of conduct below.